jennapederson/cli-crash-course/18_xargs.md

-# Xargs
+# xargs

-Xargs is a command to read from stdin, which is a stream of data, and convert each line into arguments that are passed to another command.
+xargs is a command to read from stdin, which is a stream of data, and convert each line into arguments that are passed to another command.

 Our hello_world.sh [ex.
 3](example3) took in two command line arguments like this: